connorwjordan/connorwjordan-intern-repo/Milestone3:LearningGit/git_understanding.md

 **How does it compare to manually reviewing commits?**
 If reviewing a large amount of commits it can be much quicker as you don't need to sort through them yourself especially if you have a script that can determine if a commit is good or bad, however when reviewing a short amount with good commit messages sometimes it can be just as fast to quickly go through the commits to find the error.

+**What makes a good commit message?**
+A good commit message is clear and brief, and anyone who reads it should be able to easily understand what has been changed or introduced.

+**How does a clear commit message help in team collaboration?**

+**How can poor commit messages cause issues later?**